BChun11/Data-project/README.md

 - **File:** atm_analysis.ipynb
 - **Description:** Data analysis project of an ATM dataset that includes Exploratory Data Analysis (EDA) and various machine learning models such as OLS, LASSO, Ridge, Elastic Net, and Neural Network.

+### 2. IoT device classification cybersecurity project
+- **File:** IoTdeviceclassification.ipynb
+- **Description:** Machine learning project utilising IPFIX records (network level features of IoT devices) from 26 different IoT devices to classify IoT devices based on their network level features to enhance cybersecurity measures by idenitfying vulnerable devices on the network based on their network features.

 ### 3. Australian News Text Data Analysis
 - **Files:** analysetextdata_df.py, analysetextdata_rdd.py
 - **Description:** Perform text data analysis over a dataset of Australian news from ABC using both RDD and DataFrame APIs of Spark with Python.
 The project computes Term Frequency-Inverse Document Frequency (TF-IDF) weights for each term in a given dataset.
 The input dataset contains dates and terms, and the code processes the data to compute the TF-IDF weights of each term per year.
 The top 'k' terms with the highest TF-IDF weights for each year are selected and saved to an output file.